Analyzing Aris Water Solutions (NYSE:ARIS) and Vectrus (NYSE:VEC)

 |3.00

-Vectrus has a consensus target price of $62.00, indicating a potential upside of 35.46%.
+Vectrus has a consensus price target of $62.00, suggesting a potential upside of 35.22%.
 Given Vectrus’ higher probable upside, analysts plainly believe Vectrus is more favorable than Aris Water Solutions.

 Profitability